Classical simulability of Clifford+T circuits with Clifford-augmented matrix product states: Conclusions

-While this work establishes a computational framework for the simulation of $t$-doped Clifford circuits, we expect it also contributes to the growing interest on the interplay between quantum entanglement and quantum magic and their roles in the boundary between classical simulability and quantum advantage, as well as inspires new efficient algorithms for the simulation of quantum systems~\cite{huang2024nonstabilizer,fux2024disentangl,gu2024,Bejan2024,zhang2024classicalsimul,liu2024noneq}.
+While this work establishes a computational framework for the simulation of $t$-doped Clifford circuits, we expect it also contributes to the growing interest on the interplay between quantum entanglement and quantum magic and their roles in the boundary between classical simulability and quantum advantage, the connections between different classical algorithms for simulating Clifford+$T$ circuits, as well as development of new algorithms for the simulation of quantum systems~\cite{huang2024nonstabilizer,viscardi2025interplay,fux2024disentangl,gu2024,Bejan2024,zhang2024classicalsimul,wei2025long,Nakhl2025Stabilizer}.